How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 4: Avoid this common pitfall

 A short story is not a vignette, which is one of the most common errors I see when people are just starting in writing short stories.
 A vignette, like the photographic term it comes from, is essentially a description–painting a portrait with words.
-This can be a beautiful piece of writing, but it’s not a story.
-Again, in a story, something happens.
+This can be a beautiful piece of writing, but *typically* it is not a sellable short story, particularly for beginning writers.
+Again, in a story you generally want something to happen.

 Once you have a rough draft, there are a few things you can do to develop your story.
 Ask yourself: what would make this story more interesting?
 More stressful for the main character?
 More urgent?
 Can you expand the story, doubling its length?
 Can you shrink the story, halving its length?
 Can you tell the story in exactly 100 words (a drabble)?